mroberts1/superlocrian/content/blog/corner-club.md

 <p>Salmaso is one of the newer generation of Brazil's many brilliant  female vocalists; concidentally, last year she released an album of covers of Milton Nascimento songs, <b>Milton</b> (2022), with pianist André Mehmari.</p>

 <p><b>Cumplicidade</b> is a great record, and fortunately for us videos of the studio sessions for half of the songs on the album were posted on YouTube.
 Here they are as a playlist, reordered according to my own preferences.
-We start with Toninho’s song “Raul,” and finish with their cover of the classic Hermeto Pascoal song “Azeitona.”</p>
+We start with Toninho’s song “Raul,” and finish up with their cover of the classic Hermeto Pascoal song “Azeitona.”
+You can listen to them in any order, of course, but I would start with “Raul.”</p>

 <p>The connections leading us back to the <b>Clube Da Esquina</b> group––directly in the case of Toninho Horta––aren't coincidental; Brazil's  current generation of musicians are hyper-aware of the extraordinarily rich cultural heritage that they come out of, and their contemporary music is in constant dialogue with it.